NativeScript/nativescript-cli/docs/man_pages/project/configuration/platform-clean.md

 ### Command Limitations

 * You can run `$ ns platform clean ios` only on macOS systems.
 * Clean command will not preserve your current installed platform version but will download and install latest platform version.
-If you are using clean with custom version of the runtime, specify the version in the command ns clean ios@2.1.0 or ns clean ios --frameworkPath <path-to-tgz>
+If you are using clean with custom version of the runtime, specify the version in the command `ns clean ios@2.1.0` or `ns clean ios --frameworkPath <path-to-tgz>`.

 ### Related Commands